codevoider/udacity-datastreaming-sf-crime-statistics/README.md

 For Python libraries, refer to requirement.txt.

 ## How to run the application
 *** Note that the data source files are required to run this repository.
+Follow this data source download [link](https://drive.google.com/file/d/1FqsGfUiczZkGUCqzo8otwKLcIa9n--3-/view?usp=sharing), and unzip into the root folder.

 #### 1. Start Zookeeper.